-Different hearing device manufacturers have different warranties for their products.
+Different hearing device manufacturers have different hearing aid warranties for their products.
 Knowing the warranty basics for your particular devices gives you the knowledge you need to determine whether or not to purchase additional insurance or make sure they are protected from loss and theft through your homeowners’ policy.

 9. What happens if I purchase hearing aids and am not satisfied with their performance?